BryceDMonaco/CannonFodder/README.md

 Nick Kolettis - Game Designer, 3D Artist

 ## NOTICE:
-This is a repository containing the source code for Cannon Fodder 3D as it was January 2014.
+This is a repository containing the source code for Cannon Fodder 3D as it was June 5, 2014.
 This source code is **not** the final release code, which was unfortunately lost, but instead an old backup.
+Note: An older backup from January 2014 is also available as the original repo commit.